scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 **The process for developing a regional assessment can be as valuable as the final calculated scores, since it creates an ocean alliance that combines knowledge and cultural values from many different perspectives and disciplines**.
 Calculating Ocean Health Index scores at regional scales requires engagement from as many different groups as possible, including research institutions, government agencies, policy groups, non-governmental organizations, and the civil and private sectors.

-Regional assessments have been published in peer-review journals for the U.S. West Coast ([Halpern et al. 2014](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0098995)) and for Brazil ([Elfes et al. 2014](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0092589)), and more are underway.
+Regional assessments have been published in peer-review journals for the U.S. West Coast ([Halpern et al. 2014](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0098995)) and for Brazil ([Elfes et al. 2014](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0092589)), and more are underway (available at ohi-science.org/).

 ## Before getting started